The Green Mile (film): Plot

 Though convinced of John's innocence, Paul cannot prove it or stop the execution.
 He offers John a chance to escape, believing it unacceptable to destroy what he considers to be a true miracle.
-John, however, exhausted by the pain he endures from constantly sensing the suffering and ugliness that people inflict on each other, chooses to die.
+John, however, exhausted by the constant pain he endures from sensing the suffering and ugliness that people inflict on each other, chooses to die.
 His last request is to watch a movie, never having seen one before, so he, Paul, and the other officers watch Top Hat (1935).

-When John is taken to be executed, he tells the guards of his last dream, in which he and the two girls are safe and happy.
+When John is taken to be executed, he tells the guards of his recent dream, in which he and the two girls are safe and happy.
 John is saddened by the hatred he feels from those in attendance, who still believe him to be guilty, but Brutus encourages him to focus on the guards, who do not hate him.
-John requests not to wear a hood, because he is afraid of the dark.
+John requests not to wear a hood because he is afraid of the dark.
 Paul briefly takes John's hand before the tearful officers reluctantly carry out the execution.

-In 1999, Paul, now 108 years old, watches Top Hat and, reminded of the events, recounts John's story to his friend Elaine, revealing it was the last execution he and Brutus performed before transferring to juvenile corrections.
+In 1999, Paul, now 108 years old, watches Top Hat and, upon being reminded of the events, recounts John's story to his friend Elaine, revealing that it was the last execution he and Brutus performed before transferring to juvenile corrections.
 Elaine is stunned when Paul reveals that Mr. Jingles is still alive.
-While she calls Paul's longevity a miracle, he sees having outlived all his loved ones as a divine punishment for allowing John to die.
-After Elaine's funeral, Paul wonders how much longer he will live if a mouse's life could be so significantly extended, lamenting, "Sometimes, the Green Mile seems so long."
+She calls Paul's longevity a miracle, but, having outlived all his loved ones, he instead sees it as divine punishment for allowing John to die.
+Some time later, after Elaine dies, Paul wonders how much longer he will live if a mouse's life could be so significantly extended, lamenting, "Sometimes, the Green Mile seems so long."